 Downtrend | Swing Highs | Bearish | Resistance identification |

-The more times the price reacts off a line, the more traders anchor to it.
+Trendlines work because traders watch them and place orders around them.
+The more times price reacts off a line, the more traders anchor to it, which increases the chance of another reaction.

-That’s why you’ll often see sharp defenses—buyers stepping in at an uptrend line, sellers leaning on a downtrend line.
+You’ll often see sharp defenses: buyers stepping in at an uptrend line, sellers leaning on a downtrend line.

-A daily or weekly trendline usually carries more weight than a 5-minute line because more money is watching it.
+Higher-timeframe trendlines matter more because more money is watching them.
+A daily or weekly trendline usually carries more weight than a 5-minute line.

-A solid workflow is marking the daily structure first, then timing entries on the 1H/4H so you’re trading with the bigger flow but still getting a clean trigger.
+Time entries on the 1H/4H so you trade with the bigger flow but still get a clean trigger.

 What Are the Best Trendline Trading Strategies?